Credentialing Denials: 8 Common Reasons and How to Avoid Them

 • Delays in updating enrollment information in the system

-To avoid this, healthcare institutions and hospitals should regularly synchronize their enrollment data with payer systems
+To avoid this, healthcare institutions and hospitals should regularly synchronize their enrollment data with payer systems.

 They should also ensure that any changes in provider status are promptly communicated and updated.